 Sound: 8/10- Very Good

 Voice Acting (Sub) 3/3 - The sub voice acting is spot-on and well-expressed.
 The dub, not so much.
+The dub also had the issue of being inaccurate to the original script, opting for swearing and intimidation over the original, somewhat more intelligent dialogue.

 Music 4/6 - I really enjoyed the first opening, the second has a lot of engrish phrases that don't make much sense.
 Endings are decent.
 Music during the show is good, but nothing really stood out.